MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/using-tree-view-on-form.md

 ---

 # Using the tree view in the form designer
 The **Tree View** pane displays a visual hierarchy of the components on the form.
-The icons in the tree view help you quickly identify the type of field or component.
+The icons in the tree view help you quickly identify the type of column or component.

-You can also use the tree view to select fields and components present on the form.
+You can also use the tree view to select columns and components present on the form.
 The tree view is helpful when you want to select hidden elements that are not visible on the form preview.

 You can expand or collapse nodes in the tree view to see or hide the elements within a node.
 When you select an element in the tree view, it becomes highlighted in the form preview, and the property pane displays the properties for the element.